robfentress/cpacc-practice/.github/ISSUE_TEMPLATE/proposed-question.md

 * A reference to any source materials you are basing the question on
 * The numbered _"study task"_ listed in the [Certified Professional in Accessibility Core Competencies Body of Knowledge](https://iaap.membershipsoftware.org/files/IAAP%20CPACC%20BOK%202017_062317.docx) that your question relates to.

+***

-An example submission would be something like:
+An example submission would be something like this:

 ## Question
 ```